ethereum-optimism/specs/specs/interop.md

 "Forced inclusion" transactions are good for censorship resistance.
 In the worst case of censoring sequencers, it will take at most 2 sequencing windows for the cross chain message to be processed.
 The initiating transaction can be sent via a deposit which MUST be included in the source chain or the sequencer will be reorganized at the end of the sequencing window that includes the deposit transaction.
-If the relaying transaction is censored, it will take another sequencing window of time to force the inclusion of the relaying message per the [spec][depositing-a-relaying-message].
+If the executing transaction is censored, it will take another sequencing window of time to force the inclusion of the executing message per the [spec][depositing-an-executing-message].

 TODO: verify exact timing of when reorg happens with deposits that are skipped

-[depositing-a-relaying-message]: (interop.md#depositing-a-relaying-message)
+[depositing-an-executing-message]: #depositing-an-executing-message

 ### Cross Chain Message Latency

 The latency at which a cross chain message is relayed from the moment at which it was initiated is bottlenecked by the security of the preconfirmations.
-An initiating transaction and a relaying transaction MAY have the same timestamp, meaning that a secure preconfirmation scheme enables atomic cross chain composability.
+An initiating transaction and a executing transaction MAY have the same timestamp, meaning that a secure preconfirmation scheme enables atomic cross chain composability.
 Any sort of equivocation on behalf of the sequencer will result in the production of invalid blocks.